praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

     - Not providing any parameters (such as typing ```edit-ptn 1```) will result in an error message.
 - Only parameters specified in the command will be updated.
     - All other information about the patient will remain the same.
-- When editing tags, you have to include any previous tags that was already associated with the patient.
+- When editing tags, you have to include any previous tags that were already associated with the patient.
     - Not doing so will result in these tags being removed.
     - Type `t/` once, leaving the text for the tag empty, to remove all tags from a patient.